ietf-rats/draft-birkholz-rats-reference-interaction-model/draft-birkholz-rats-reference-interaction-model.md

 --- abstract

 This document describes interaction models for remote attestation procedures (RATS).
-Three conveying mechanisms -- Challenge/Response (CHARRA), Time-Based Uni-Directional (TUDA), and Attestation Telemetry (AT) -- are illustrated and defined.
+Three conveying mechanisms -- Challenge/Response, Uni-Directional, and Attestation Telemetry -- are illustrated and defined.
 Analogously, a general overview about the information elements typically used by corresponding conveyance protocols are highlighted.
-Privacy preserving conveyance of Evidence via Direct Anonymous Attestation (DAA) is elaborated on for each interaction model, individually.
+Privacy preserving conveyance of Evidence via Direct Anonymous Attestation is elaborated on for each interaction model, individually.

 --- middle